Cat Balou Cruises – Whale Watching and Bay Cruises

 Known for their outstanding Whale Watching trips, Cat Balou Cruises also offers Bay and Wilderness Coast cruises.

-Owner operators since 1987, Ros and Gordon Butt are NSW’s most experienced whale watching operators and offer daily whale watching cruises from mid September until late November with a 99% success rate of seeing whales.
+Owner operators since 1987, they are the longest running whale watching operators and offer daily whale watching cruises from mid September until late November with a 99% success rate of seeing whales.